These Are the 25 Best Four-Star Hotels in NYC

 Courtesy of the Wythe

-A five-year restoration and renovation project transformed a factory on the Williamsburg waterfront, originally built in 1901, into the stylish but laid-back Wythe Hotel—Williamsburg’s first hotel when it opened in 2012.
-This 69-room property has a distinctly Brooklyn stamp, from the Brooklyn-made wallpaper to the Brooklyn-sourced mini bar.
-The details here stand out, including concrete floors with under-floor heating and the use of reclaimed wood (from the former factory) in the ceilings.
+A five-year restoration and renovation project transformed a factory on the Williamsburg waterfront, originally built in 1901, into the stylish but laid-back Wythe Hotel—Williamsburg’s first hotel, which opened in 2012.
+This 69-room property has a distinctly Brooklyn stamp, from the Brooklyn-made wallpaper to the Brooklyn-sourced minibar, and other standout details are the heated concrete floors and the reclaimed wood (from the former factory) in the ceilings.
 Spacious lofts are particularly noteworthy for their floor-to-ceiling views of the Manhattan skyline and standalone pedestal tubs.
-Visitors and New Yorkers mingle over cocktails at the rooftop Bar Blondeau and at the critically acclaimed ground-floor brasserie, Le Crocodile, where dishes include escargot with parsley and fennel and duck breast with figs and roquette.—Jessica Colley Clarke
+Visitors and New Yorkers mingle over cocktails at the rooftop Bar Blondeau and at the critically acclaimed ground-floor brasserie, Le Crocodile, where dishes include escargot with parsley and fennel and duck breast with carrots and cornichon. —JCC

 Sign up for our newsletter